New York Liberty guard Sabrina Ionescu (20) reacts after making...

 New York Liberty guard Sabrina Ionescu (20) reacts after making a three-point basket during the second half against the Minnesota Lynx in Game 3 of a WNBA basketball final playoff series, Wednesday, Oct.
 16, 2024, in Minneapolis.
 Credit: AP/Abbie Parr

-Two days earlier, Ionescu and Kolb had shared a crazy screaming hug as she walked off the court after hitting one of the biggest shots in New York basketball history.
-Ionescu’s three-pointer with two seconds left in Game 3 of the WNBA Finals, brought the Liberty to within one win of the franchise’s first title and one game from completing the ambitious vision Kolb had for the franchise when he was hired in 2019.
+Ionescu’s 28-foot three-pointer with one second left in Game 3 of the WNBA Finals gave the Liberty an 80-77 victory over the Lynx.
+It brought the Liberty within one win of the franchise’s first title and one victory from completing the ambitious vision Kolb had for the franchise when he was hired in 2019.

 “It’s just really special.
 This is what you envision when you take over a team,” Kolb told Newsday on Friday.
 “The goal is always a championship, especially in New York.
 This is what our fans have deserved for a really long time.
 We are in a position to win a championship.”

-Stewart almost single-handedly lifted the Liberty out of a 15-point first quarter deficit.
+Stewart almost singlehandedly lifted the Liberty out of a 15-point first-quarter deficit.
 She scored 13 straight points in the second half and finished with 30 points, 11 rebounds and four blocks.

 Jones, who had a relatively quiet game, came up big in the final two minutes when she hit a three-pointer and made a layup on consecutive possessions to give the Liberty their first lead since the beginning of the first quarter.